 Mrs. Gilligan says bad things happen when the birds gather.
 Scully runs out behind the house and finds Kyle, drawing her gun to make him stop,

 i.e. release Mulder.
 They take Kyle away in spite of his mother’s protests.
-Kyle says didn’t want Dr. Sanjay to die (just give Kyle information).
+Kyle says he didn’t want Dr. Sanjay to die.

 He can’t control the power much.
 He just wants to find his sister.
 They take Kyle to Goldman who checks Kyle and draws blood for some tests.
 Kyle